mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

     cd ~/mspass/containers
     singularity build mspass_latest.sif docker://mspass/mspass

-When the command exists you should now see the file "mspass_latest.sif" in the current directory.
+When the command exits you should now see the file "mspass_latest.sif" in the current directory ("~mspass/containers" for the example).

 Edit template scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^